MohammadSharif/MotivateMe-AlexaSkill/README.md

 ## In Progress

-I am currently trying to integrate the skill to an RDS database hosted on Amazon Web Services, which will allow for having a database of quotes to randomly pick from that can be updated every once in a while.
+I am currently trying to integrate the skill to a DynamoDB database hosted on Amazon Web Services, which will allow for having a database of quotes to randomly pick from that can be updated every once in a while.